 Increase Natural Lighting

 If you plan to use your home office mainly at night, installing sufficient ambient lighting and adding a desk lamp should adequately meet your lighting needs.
-If the home office is to be used during the day, maximizing the amount of natural light in the room can make a big difference to your working environment.
+If your home office is to be used mostly during the day, maximizing the amount of natural light in the room can make a big difference to your working environment.

 Most people find that daylight helps them be alert and productive.
 Consider if you need to change your type of window treatment, and how you may position your desk and other furniture items in the room so you can get greatest access to natural light.